Ricardovvvv/ECANet/README.md

 # ECANet
-The official implementation of "ECANet:An External-Class-Aware Network for Real-Time Semantic Segmentation of Street Scenes"
+The official implementation of "Exploring External-Class-Aware Features in Dual-Branch Networks for Semantic Segmentation".

 ## Highlights
 ![](figs/performance.png)